Is dahlia toxic to cats?

 - Toxic principle: Unknown

-Dahlia is a tuberous herbaceous perennial native to Mexico made up of 42 species as well as numerous hybrids.
+Named after Swedish botanist Andreas Dahl, the dahlia is a tuberous herbaceous perennial native to Mexico made up of 42 species and numerous hybrids.
 Their showy flowers make them a popular ornamental garden plant and cut flower.
-Flowers grow in almost every colour and bloom from spring until autumn.
+Dahlia flowers grow in almost every colour and bloom from spring until autumn.

 Symptoms are generally mild and self-limiting and relate to gastrointestinal disturbances and mild dermatitis.